|Job Details: ||RN License Required |

 Working Conditions for a Registered Nurse (RN):

-Work is performed largely in a hospital and/or nursing home environment.
+Work is performed largely in a nursing home environment or in the patient's home.

 Frequently exposed to risk of electrical shock.